 VAWA or the U Visa.

-If you need legal advice regarding these types of immigration benefits
+If you need legal advice regarding these types of

-legal services dedicated to fighting for your rights.
+services dedicated to fighting for your rights.
 We offer legal services

 in Spanish as well as Portuguese and offer payment plans to help ease